 The future pattern of women in employment as spelt out by the report has important implications for childcare, nursery facilities and the organised supervision of working mothers’ children during school holidays.
 At present married working women rely heavily on relatives to look after their children.
 But with the increase in the number of women wanting to work, the women relatives who are not working themselves will inevitably be fewer during the 1970s.

 The report indicates that unless Government and local authorities take action soon there will be a grave crisis in child-care facilities during the next 10 years.
-It is aspect of the subject that has worried Ministries most.
+It is this aspect of the subject that has worried Ministries most.

 They are also fearful of the consequences of the report’s findings for equal pay and equal job opportunities when the country’s economy is in such a perilous state.
 It is reckoned that, equal pay for women would add at least £800 million a year to the national wages bill.